 You do not plan to pass on your home to family or other heirs.

-You want to save on income taxes now.
+You itemize your income tax deductions and want to save on income taxes now.

 You want to make a significant gift to St. Lawrence University.